rimanfarhood/HeritageHousing/README.md

 **Hypothesis**

 According to my hypothesis there is several factors that impact the sale price of a house.
-After some researching in the field of real estate and my prior knowledge in i have come to this conclusion.
+After some researching in the field of real estate and my prior knowledge I have come to this conclusion.

 External factors:
  - The location is the decisive factor of the sale price, and  accessibility to public transportation, grocery stores and school/preschool also impacts the value.